 Students who walk to school should walk on the northeast side of the parking lot and sidewalk at all times and should enter through the front door (Door #1).
 They should then go straight to their assigned destination.
 When walking home after school, students are escorted from the east door to the Harrison Blvd. crossing.
-They must follow the directions of the staff escort at all times.
+They must follow the directions of the staff escort at all time.
+Walkers must be within walking distance of the school.